Uncertain prospects: public parks in the new age of austerity

 National Review of Research Priorities for Urban Parks, Designed Landscapes, and Open Spaces

 This report provides a précis of recent research in the field of urban parks, designed landscapes and open spaces.
 Communities and park managers have endured decades of uncertainty regarding their local parks and many have lost battles to protect historic green spaces from development, vandalism and decline; suspicion and scepticism are common sentiments among communities, local authorities, and even professional bodies.
 While the historical significance of these landscapes is being challenged, the need for English Heritage to research the history and reassert the historical and contemporary significance of urban parks and designed landscapes is pressing.
 Only by returning to the history of urban parks and open spaces can English Heritage develop a reputable and trusted approach to their protection.

 It seems that since they first opened, our public parks have been under threat.
-In this article, Dr. Layton-Jones addresses the changing way in which value has been attributed to public parks and highlights some of the greatest challenges facing their protection and enrichment.
+This article in Context, the journal of the Institute of Historic Building Conservation, addresses the changing way in which value has been attributed to public parks and highlights some of the greatest challenges facing their protection and enrichment.

 ‘A Picturesque Port or a Sublime Scene?
 The Bristol Docks’

 in Steve Poole (ed.), A City Built Upon the Water: Maritime Bristol 1750-1900 (2013), pp. 138-154.